 Students must have taken all arts classes: Intro to Drawing & Painting, Drawing, Painting, Intro to Ceramics, & 3D Sculpture.
-This may only be taken as a senior and teacher must sign student into the class.
+This may only be taken as a senior and the teacher must sign students into the class.
 This is a self-directed class to build a college portfolio.
-Students will have a select number of pieces to show at contest.
+Students will have a select number of pieces to show at the contest.